ecopaynet/paymentpos-android/README.md

  - org.jetbrains.kotlinx:kotlinx-coroutines-core (implementation)
  - io.ktor:ktor-client-android (implementation)
  - io.ktor:ktor-client-serialization (implementation)
- - com.github.felHR85:UsbSerial (implementation, optional if not using serial port communications)

 ## Installation
 PaymentPOS comes in an Android Java Library (AAR) format.
 We recommend the use of the Android Studio IDE.